![]() deutsches Glossar |

 3) An interlocking signal at the exit

-of an interlocked route. (see also: ENTRANCE
+of a route. (see also: ENTRANCE

 SIGNAL)